Prospect (SA)

 Employment conditions in Prospect demonstrate exceptional strength compared to most Australian markets

-Employment opportunities appeared limited locally based on Census data.
-Between September 2024 and September 2025, employment increased by 2.9%, while labour force grew by 3.1%, raising the unemployment rate by 0.2 percentage points.
-In comparison, Greater Adelaide had employment growth of 3.0% and a decrease in unemployment by 0.1 percentage points.
-State-level data to 25-Nov-25 showed SA employment grew by 1.19% year-on-year, with an unemployment rate of 4.0%, outperforming the national average of 0.14%.
-Job forecasts from May-25 indicated national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Prospect's employment mix suggested local employment should increase by 6.8% over five years and 14.1% over ten years, though this was a simple extrapolation for illustrative purposes.
+Conversely, construction had lower representation at 6.8%, compared to the regional average of 8.7%.
+The area appeared to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+Between September 2024 and September 2025, employment increased by 2.9% while labour force grew by 3.0%, leading to a rise in unemployment rate by 0.2 percentage points.
+In comparison, Greater Adelaide recorded employment growth of 3.0%, labour force growth of 2.9%, with a decrease in unemployment by 0.1 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Prospect.
+These projections estimate national employment growth at 6.6% over five years and 13.7% over ten years, with varying rates across industry sectors.
+Applying these projections to Prospect's employment mix suggests local employment should increase by 6.8% over five years and 14.1% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment